Strategies for Reducing Peak Demand Charges in Energy Management

 Pro Tip: Combining battery energy storage with renewable energy sources like solar panels amplifies your cost savings while enhancing grid stability.
 Excess energy generated during sunny off-peak hours can be stored and used later to offset peak demand.

-The Role of Demand Response Programs
+The Role of Demand Response Programmes

-Many utility companies offer demand response programs that reward customers for reducing their electricity consumption during peak times.
-By participating in these programs, you can further lower your electricity bill while supporting grid operators in managing grid load efficiently.
-It’s a win-win.
+By participating in these programmes and implementing demand response strategies, you can further lower your electricity bill while supporting grid operators in managing grid load efficiently and maximising cost savings and grid support.
+It is a win-win.

 Peak Shaving vs. Diesel Generators: The Sustainable Choice